Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/TypeInfo.md

 #### Returns

 An array of [ConstructorInfo](#) objects representing all constructors defined for the current [Type](#) that match the specified binding constraints, including the type initializer if it is defined.
-Returns an empty array of type [ConstructorInfo](#) if no constructors are defined for the current [Type](#) , if none of the defined constructors match the binding constraints, or if the current [Type](#) represents a type parameter in the definition of a generic type or generic method.
+Returns an empty array of type [ConstructorInfo](#) if no constructors are defined for the current [Type](#), if none of the defined constructors match the binding constraints, or if the current [Type](#) represents a type parameter in the definition of a generic type or generic method.